awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

 ## The Complete Inference Lambda Function<a name="deeplens-inference-lambda-complete"></a>

-The following code shows the complete Lambda function that, when deployed to the AWS DeepLens device, infers video frames captured from the device to be a cat or dog, based on the model serialized in the model file of `mxnet_resnet18-catsvsdogs_FP32_FUSED.xml` under the `/opt/awscam/artifacts/` directory\.
+The following code shows a complete Lambda function\.
+When deployed to the AWS DeepLens device, the function infers video frames captured from the device to be a cat or dog\.
+The function is based on the model serialized in the model file `mxnet_resnet18-catsvsdogs_FP32_FUSED.xml` under the `/opt/awscam/artifacts/` directory\.

 ```
 #*****************************************************